Here are the steps of your journey as a 1 for 2 Foundation scholar

 > Actively participate in a few Foundation events each academic year

-A four day weekend with scholars, directors and graduated scholars.
+A four day weekend with scholars, advisory members and graduated scholars.

 > Arrive at the gathering location in the evening